Resilience - Yes

 What happens if I cannot attend our pre-booked session?

 The standard procedure is to book the same day and time consecutively weekly.
-Please let me know seven days in advance if you cannot make your appointment the following week or if you are going away.
+Please let me know at least seven days in advance if you cannot make your appointment the following week or if you are going away.

-Are our therapy sessions confidential and private?
+Are psychotherapy sessions confidential and private?

 As a member of the British Association for Counselling and Psychotherapy (BACP), I work within their ethical framework.
 Transparency is the basis for a successful therapeutic relationship.
 Generally, the information you share during our sessions is kept confidential.
 There are a few exceptions to this where I am obliged to break confidentiality: if you disclose involvement in or knowledge of any criminal activities, or if there is a safeguarding issue where you or an adult related to you, or a child could potentially be under threat of harm or abuse.
 If you are not sure about something, we can discuss it further in the session.